auth0/docs/articles/quickstart/native/_includes/_ios_config.md

 * **Domain**

 ::: note
 If you download the sample from the top of this page, these details are filled out for you.
-If you have more than one client in your account, the sample comes with the values for your **Default App**.
+If you have more than one application in your account, the sample comes with the values for your **Default App**.
 :::

 Add your credentials in the `Auth0.plist` file.
 If the file does not exist in your project yet, create it: